linkfrg/ignis/docs/api/widgets/index.rst

 .. code-block:: python

-   from ignis.widgets import Widget
+   from ignis import widgets

-   Widget.Label(
+   widgets.Label(
       label="you will not see this text",
       setup=lambda self: self.set_label("instead, you will see this") )